 I loathe and block people that post stolen photography, or those that do not share any public photos.

-AI image generators, as a courtesy to members of the Flickr community, the Content type for your images ought to be set to "Illustration/Art", though I believe Flickr should create a separate category, as artists that create real art and real illustration should be insulted.
+People that share AI-generated images should, as a courtesy to members of the Flickr community, set the Content type for these images to "Illustration/Art".
+I believe Flickr should create a separate category, as artists that create real art and real illustration should not be bundled together with people that share AI-generated images.
 Thank you.

 A few photographs